New tools to improve performance

-It can be tough to pick which platform best suits your needs, though.
-Each platform has varying capabilities…
+It can be tough to pick which platform best suits your needs.
+Each platform has varying capabilities:

 For that reason, it’s wise to spend some time researching whether the platforms on your list fit with your video marketing goals before confirming.

-A report by Wyzowl found 99% of business currently using video plan to continue this year, with 88% saying they’ll increase their budget.
+A report by Wyzowl found 99% of businesses are currently using video plans to continue this year, with 88% saying they’ll increase their budget.

 But if you’re planning to invest cash into your video marketing, you might be wondering how you can get the most out of it.

 (After all, the cheaper your video expenses are, the less revenue you’ll need to generate to see a positive ROI from your content.)

 Our survey found the majority of businesses funded their video strategy with less than $3,000–but others spent over $10,000 to get started:

 We wanted to find out exactly what they spent their cash on–and more importantly, whether they’d purchase the tools, software, and equipment if they were starting over again.